-The heat produced by cooking appliances and by what is being cooked is a source of danger.
+The heat produced by cooking appliances and by what is being cooked can be a source of danger to your child.

 Never cook while holding your baby or child.

 Keep your child away from cookers when in use.
 Teach them why this is important.
 Children do not understand danger.
 You will need to supervise them at all times.

 Be mindful of children if you are moving things from the cooker to another surface.

 Always cook on back rings first, with the handle of the saucepan or frying pan turned in.
 This will help prevent children from reaching up and grabbing a pot or pan.